 St. Ann's Warehouse was initially known as Arts at St. Ann's, located at the site of the former Church of St. Ann and the Holy Trinity on Montague Street in Brooklyn.
 Early productions were typically classical music performances.

-In 2001, the theatre was given its current name, and moved to an old spice milling factory in DUMBO.
-The venue became known as "the intersection of theatre and rock 'n' roll," showcasing as many rock concerts as avant-garde theatre performances that included musical works, adaptations of classics, and even puppetry.
+In 2001, the theatre received its current name and moved to an old spice milling factory in Brooklyn's DUMBO neighborhood.
+The venue became known as "the intersection of theatre and rock 'n' roll," showcasing rock concerts as well as avant-garde theatre performances that included musical works, adaptations of classics, and puppetry.

 After St. Ann's Warehouse staged an outdoor performance of Macbeth in a tobacco warehouse in DUMBO in 2014, the institution made that venue its permanent home.

 St. Ann's Warehouse is closest to the York St. stop on the F line and the High St. - Brooklyn Bridge stop on the A and C lines.
 The nearest bus stop is Front St./York St. on the B25 line.

 Popular restaurants near St. Ann's Warehouse include Grimaldi's (pizza), The River Cafe (American), Fulton Burger (American/hamburgers), and 7 Old Fulton (Italian).
 The Time Out Market next door to the venue also contains various eateries, ranging from casual on-the-go places to sit-down restaurants as well as bakeries.